laher/goxc/README.md

 ### NEW TASK in 0.5.3

-There's a new task to generate .debs (Debian/Ubuntu installers).
+There's a new task, 'pkg-build', to generate .debs (Debian/Ubuntu installers).

-This is very nascent so I expect bugs to crop up, and config variables to change in the near future.

-Eventually this will be included into the default workflow.
+As of 0.5.5, this is now included in the default workflow.

-For now, to generate debs, please check [goxc's own config file](https://github.com/laher/goxc/blob/master/.goxc.json) for config parameters, then use the following tasks list:
+Options are currently limited.
+For now, please check [goxc's own config file](https://github.com/laher/goxc/blob/master/.goxc.json) for config parameters.

-	goxc -tasks=validate,compile,pkg-build,package

 Alternatively, run your normal tasks excluding 'rmbin', then call pkg-build individually.